laszlo-ratesic/astro-notes/README.md

 Replacing the above placeholder with the link copied from GitHub.
 This will clone the repository into a local directory on your machine.
 And that's it!
 Happy Hacking! 🚀

 ## 👨‍🏫 Usage
-This code is strictly for use by the Bloodfury Dominion faction of demons and is only provided as material for study and otherwise double-checking implementation of various programming functionality.
-Any violations of these use cases will see the offender sent through the bloodgate, devoured by dragons, and eternally made fun of by the wood elves shortly thereafter.
+This code is strictly for use by astro-cats and their respective litters of kittens, but not their kitten litter, kittens' litters, or kittens' litter's kittens and is only provided as material for study and otherwise double-checking implementation of various server-side and back-end functionality such as but not limited to API routes, express servers, node module exports, and other shenanigans.
+Any violations of these use cases will see the offender sent through the airlock, relegated to an escape pod that will be sent into deep space to drift along a lonely eternity through the endless cosmos.
 Screenshots of original mockup are included.

    ![Mockup of Astro Notes.](./public/assets/images/mockup.gif)